ChibugoOhanyiri/AI-automation-portfolio/calendar-and-meeting-prep-workflow/README.md

 ### Why n8n over Make or Zapier

-n8n was selected because it provides native JavaScript Code nodes, which this workflow requires for complex data matching (HubSpot contact to deal by ID with name fallback), null safety, and structured prompt assembly.
+n8n was selected because it provides native JavaScript Code nodes, which this workflow requires for complex data matching (mapping a HubSpot contact to a deal by ID, with a name fallback), null safety, and structured prompt assembly.
 Make and Zapier do not provide this level of scripting capability without external dependencies.

 ### Why a deterministic pipeline, not an AI agent

 An agent-based approach would use an LLM to decide at runtime which APIs to call and in what order.
 This is the wrong choice for this workflow for three reasons:

-1. **The data sources are fixed.** Every meeting needs the same five context sources.
+1. **The data sources are fixed.** Every meeting needs the same five sources of context.
 There is no decision to make.
 2. **Cost.** Agents make multiple LLM calls per step.
 This workflow runs every day.
-The compounded cost is significantly higher than one structured Claude call.
+The compounded cost is significantly higher than a structured Claude call.
 3. **Reliability.** Agents introduce non-determinism.
 A daily briefing system must behave consistently on every run.

-The correct use of AI here is at the final step: synthesising pre-assembled, structured context into natural, readable language.
+The correct use of AI here is at the final step: synthesizing pre-assembled, structured context into natural, readable language.
 Everything before that step is deterministic code.

 ### Why one Claude call for all meetings